WeslayCodes/HuntBot/README.md

 ### /hunt helmet
 Tells a player the amount of coins they need to get the Kuudra Follower Helmet.

-### /hunt lfg
+### /hunt lfg-ping
-Sends a message in a LFG channel, pinging users that have assigned themselves a role.
+Sends a message in a LFG thread, pinging users that have assigned themselves a role.

 ### /hunt sailor
 Adds or removes the Weird Sailor emoticon from the end of a user's nickname.

+### /hunt progress
+Tells a player their progress on different hunt requirements.

 # Features